 You can also rent a GoPro for the trip, but if you’re going to Hawaii, buy one!
 You’ll have so many opportunities to use it since there are so many adventure activities in Hawaii where you can’t bring a normal camera.

 You can check out more of my travel gear recommendations here.

 The food was pretty good.
 We also went on a tour that had beer, wine, and mai tais.
 I opted out of any drinks due to feeling sick, but I did enjoy the fresh ginger ale.
 The cost of the tour is pretty low if you factor in meals and beverages.

-Before you leave, make sure to check out what is included and what costs extra so that there will be no surprises.
-This is one reason why you should work with a travel agent; then you won’t have to figure it out!
+Before you head to Maui, make sure to check out what is included and what costs extra so that there will be no surprises.
+In most cases, drinks will be included, and things like snuba or a GoPro will be an additional fee.

 Who would enjoy snorkeling at Molokini Crater?

-Families, couples, single travelers, a boat tour to Molokini Crater is for everyone.
+A boat tour to Molokini Crater is for everyone, families, couples, solo travelers.
 Even if you can’t swim or have young children, most companies have assisted swimming devices and even glass-bottom boats or portholes.

 Should you go on a snorkeling tour if you are prone to motion sickness?